-Earning praise as “one of the best photo book making sites” by CNET and being featured on The Today Show for their gorgeous canvas prints, it doesn’t look like Mixbook plans on slowing their expansion anytime soon.
+Earning praise as “one of the best photo book-making sites” by CNET and being featured on The Today Show for their gorgeous canvas prints, it doesn’t look like Mixbook plans on slowing its expansion anytime soon.

 Mixbook: Services Offered

-While best known for their photo books, Mixbook actually offers a pretty comprehensive line of services.
+While best known for its photo books, Mixbook actually offers a pretty comprehensive line of services.

 - Photo books.
-Mixbook has been renowned for their quality photo book prints, offering a high level of customization for even the pickiest of photographers.
-Their books are offered in a variety of covers, papers, and can be designed to fit most budgets.
+Mixbook has been renowned for its quality photo book prints, offering a high level of customization for even the pickiest of photographers.
+Their books are offered in a variety of covers and papers, and can be designed to fit most budgets.
 For the professional, keep an eye out for the premium flat-lay option.
 Hobbyists, take a browse through their extensive theme library.

 - Calendars.
 For those looking to start their year off right, the calendars offered by Mixbook are a great option.
 Fully customizable, their calendars offer an assortment of sizes and formats.
 You’ll be able to choose from their theme library or, for those who want more control, design it from scratch yourself.